 Minor Revisions are defined as:

-• adjustment of colours which do not effect the cohesiveness of all design choices
+- adjustment of colours which do not affect the cohesiveness of all design choices

-• Partial design element – effecting less than 20% of a layout or floor plan
+- Partial design element – affecting less than 20% of a layout or floor plan

 Major Revisions are defined as: